 I was listening to this week’s ‘Discover Weekly’ playlist on Spotify and on came ‘Happiness is Easy’, by Talk Talk.
-I hadn’t heard that song in ages.
+I hadn’t heard that song in ages and wanted to know what he was singing about?

 For a long time, I only new it as one of the final tracks on their greatest hits album, ‘Natural History’, a CD I played to death as a teenager.